rprebet/AlgebraicSolving.jl/docs/src/solvers.md

 ## Introduction

-AlgebraicSolving allows to solve systems for input generators over finite fields of characteristic smaller $2^{31}$ and over the rationals.
+AlgebraicSolving allows to compute solutions of polynomial systems with input generators over the rationals.
+In addition, the computation of rational parametrizations of solution sets is implemented for polynomial systems with input generators over finite fields of order $p$ where $p$ is a prime number $<2^{31}$, over the rationals and over fraction fields of polynomial rings.

 The underlying engine is provided by msolve.